jkmackie/jkmackie.github.io/content/about.md

 ## **About Me:**

-Hi my name is [Justin](./jmack.jpeg).
-I am a consultant with a passion for machine learning, analytics, research, and coding.
+Hi my name is [Justin](./jmack_image.jpeg).  :wave:  I am a consultant with a passion for machine learning, analytics, research, and coding.

 Here are my [**LinkedIn**](https://www.linkedin.com/in/justinmackie/) and [**GitHub**](https://github.com/jkmackie) profiles.